What Is Polymarket: How the Decentralized Prediction Market Works

 Source: Polymarket.com

-Why is Polymarket popular?
+Why is Polymarket Popular?

 Polymarket’s popularity becomes most visible during major global events.
 The platform compresses news, sentiment, and financial incentives into a single, continuously updating probability.
 Rather than waiting days for polls or expert forecasts, Polymarket prices often adjust within minutes of breaking developments — making them a live reflection of crowd expectations.